getreu/tp-note/doc/source/tp-note--manual.md

 As _Tp-Note_ synchronizes the note's filename with its document title, you will find back your notes easily.

-_Tp-Note_ is available for Linux, Windows and iOS.
+_Tp-Note_ is available for Linux, Windows and MacOS.
 This manual illustrates its main use-cases and how to get started:

 1. Fast start note-taking (when the lecture starts).